 1999 Party Diktator (live / guitar)

 1994 Numbfire (live, studio / guitar, backing vocals)

 1992 Fear Of God (live / guitar)

-Hinterlandt played XTC, Moving Targets, Trio, Victims Family, Hüsker Dü, Townes Van Zandt, Melvins, Dinosaur Jr, Bruce Springsteen, Lucinda Williams and Wolfgang Richter cover songs.
+Hinterlandt played XTC, Charles Trenet, Moving Targets, Trio, Bertolt Brecht, Victims Family, Hüsker Dü, Townes Van Zandt, Melvins, Tom Waits, Alice Donut, Lucinda Williams, Dinosaur Jr, David Bowie, Bruce Springsteen and Wolfgang Richter cover songs.
 Home Of The Lame played tribute to J Masics and David Bowie gigs.
 Professor played a tribute to Gang Green gig.
 Buckethead played Minutemen, Wire, Bronski Beat and Fugazi cover songs.
 Feedback Recycling played a tribute to Minor Threat gig.
 Suckspeed played a Deep Purple song, Numbfire played a song by The Jam.

 The Hinterlandt Arkestra performed only once, in 2003.
 The ensemble featured more than 20 musicians including Clayton Thomas, Adam Sussman, Matt Earle, Shannon O’Neill, Tim Fagan, Peter Hollo, Adrian Bertram, Shaun Hemsley, Carl Greenham, Josh Shipton, Andrew Hilton, Yew-Sun, Troy BB, Chris Nylstock, Dave Bullock, Ryan Kalinko, James Heiwai, Wart, Rod Cooper, Dave Smith and more.